Kou-ding/Real-Time-Embedded-Systems/cross-compile.md

 ### Introduction
 This is a tutorial on how to set up cross-compilation.
-Our main machine, where we are going to be developing on, can be any Linux machine and the executable should be able to run on a Raspberry Pi.
+We are going to be building our project on an x86_64 Linux machine and the executable should be able to run on a Raspberry Pi aarch64.

 ### Connect to Pi via SSH
 #### Part 1